DeNepo/welcome-to-js/just-enough-javascript/README.md

 ---

+### WriteMe

+With WriteMe exercises you will practice writing out programs from a blank page.
+On the left is an empty editor, on the right is the finished code: you need to re-write the program _exactly_ into the editor on the left.
+But there's a catch!
+You can only see one of the editors at a time, and you can't copy-paste >:)

+You can study these exercises alone to memorize and master JS syntax, flipping between _read_ and \_write like a flashcard.
+Or you can do them in pairs.
+If you study these in pairs you and your study buddy should take turns in each role:

+- **Reader**: The _reader_ will open the finished program and will read the program out loud, guiding the _writer_ as they complete the program.
+The reader's challenge is help the writer _exactly_ reproduce the code; each space, each new line, each character, each capital letter, everything!
+- **Writer**: the _writer_ will try to write down _exactly_ the correct program following only the instructions of reader.
+No peaking!
+The writer should not look at the finished program, only listen to the advice of their reader and follow the hints of the editor.

+Looking for an extra challenge?
+Try to complete these exercises _without ever_ showing each other your screens!

+---

 ### Tracing Execution

 You will learn how to _be the computer_, how to execute code line by line with your mind the same way the computer does.
 Until you learn how to _trace_ code, programs and bugs will be a mystery!
 After you've learned how to trace, it will still be hard to understand programs but you'll at least know how to start :) Learning to trace is tricky, but will save you many many hours in the future.